armandomonteir-o/armandomonteir-o/README.md

 ###

-<h4><a href="https://github.com/armandomonteir-o/script-meta-robots-finder">📌 Meta Robots Finder</a></h4>
+<h4><a href="https://github.com/armandomonteir-o/script-meta-robots-finder">📌 SEO Helper</a></h4>
 <p>
-  - <strong>Description:</strong> A command-line tool built to automate the tedious task of verifying the presence of the <code>&lt;meta name="robots"&gt;</code> tag across hundreds of URLs, solving a real-world technical SEO problem.
-The script processes large lists of URLs, generating professional reports that guarantee compliance and save manual work.
+  - <strong>Description:</strong> A high-performance command-line tool designed to automate technical on-page SEO audits.
+It functions as an automation platform with a modular architecture, featuring commands to both scan for the existence of meta tags (<code>scan-metas</code>) and compare their content against expected values (<code>compare-metas</code>), streamlining repetitive verification tasks.
   <br>
-  - <strong>Tech Stack:</strong> Python, Requests, Beautiful Soup, Pandas, XlsxWriter
+  - <strong>Tech Stack:</strong> Python, Questionary, Requests, Beautiful Soup, Pandas, XlsxWriter
   <br>
-  - <strong>What I Learned:</strong> This project was a deep dive into Object-Oriented Programming (OOP), where I applied an OOP structure to separate concerns into dedicated classes.
-It also taught me about high-performance concurrency using ThreadPoolExecutor to drastically reduce execution time, and the importance of robust error handling to manage network issues gracefully.
+  - <strong>What I Learned:</strong> This project was a deep dive into advanced software design and architecture.
+Instead of just a simple OOP structure, I implemented the Command Pattern to build a scalable and decoupled system.
+This taught me how to encapsulate every feature into its own command object, allowing new functionalities to be added without altering the core application logic.
+I also learned to abstract common logic, like concurrency, into a reusable engine within a BaseCommand class, applying the DRY (Don't Repeat Yourself) principle to ensure any new command would be performant by default.
+This project solidified my understanding of creating resilient systems with robust error handling and, finally, taught me the importance of user-centric design by implementing a dual-mode interface (direct vs. interactive) to improve the overall user experience (UX).
 </p>

 <h4><a href="https://github.com/armandomonteir-o/nutri-joao">📌 SlimMind Nutrition Website</a></h4>